anton-k/haskell-wushu-panda/01-pomodoro/README.md

     [---progress-bar-------------------] 1 % | time remains
     ```

+  Make a flag for it to show or not to show the detailed time information.

-* add an option for showing the task name in the greeting so that
+* add an option for showing the task name in the greeting.
+So that
     we know which pomodoro we are eating right now.
     Write it so that module `App.hs` stays unchanged.
+  Also make this thing optional `--task "Task name"`.
+If it's omitted then it's not shown.

+* if you work remote you probably have coworkers that live in other time-zones.
+    We need to be able to quickly calculate time-zone differences when we arrange for meetings.
+    Write a simple command line application to convert time in any time-zone to local time and from
+    local to the dedicated zone.